open-ecosystem-federation/open-ecosystem-federation.github.io/README.md

 * 2020/03 to 2020/06
   * Future Borders, FSA and HMRC continue remote development of the OEF Rules of Engagement and Technical Specification
 * 2020/02 to 2020/03
-  * Future Borders and HMRC sponsor an eight week Alpha to build on the work in the OIX Whitepaper - FSA, industry and  academia participate
+  * Future Borders and HMRC sponsor and Factern facilitate an eight week OIX associated Alpha to build on the work in the OIX Whitepaper - FSA, industry and  academia participate
 * 2020/02
   * FSA joins the Open Ecosystem Federation
 * 2020/01